 Dine and Sip Aperitivo by the Arno River in September

-September evenings in Florence are made for outdoor dining, and the banks of the Arno River offer some of the most scenic spots in the city.
+Evenings in Florence in September are made for outdoor dining, and the banks of the Arno River offer some of the most scenic spots in the city.
 The weather is warm but pleasant, and many locals return from holiday, filling riverside bars and restaurants with a relaxed buzz.

 This is also one of the best times to explore the many food and drink experiences in Florence, from wine pairings and curated tastings to simple aperitivo spreads with a view.
 Popular spots along the Oltrarno and near Ponte Vecchio offer everything from casual drinks to multi-course dinners, often with terrace seating overlooking the water.

-Plan for golden-hour views, especially if you’re timing dinner after a full day of sightseeing.
+Plan for golden-hour views in Florence in September, especially if you’re timing dinner after a full day of sightseeing.
 No reservations?
 Arrive early or opt for a stroll while scouting open tables.
 You'll find plenty of inviting options tucked just steps from the river.

 Relax in Boboli Gardens or Parco delle Cascine in September

 As the summer heat fades, September is an ideal time to slow down and enjoy Florence’s green spaces.
-The city’s two largest parks, Boboli Gardens and Parco delle Cascine, offer fresh air, open space, and a quiet contrast to the bustle of museums and piazzas.
+The city’s two largest parks, Boboli Gardens and Parco delle Cascine, offer fresh air and open space in Florence in September.

 Boboli Gardens boast manicured hedges, Renaissance statues, fountains, and sweeping views of the city.
-To explore it more deeply, consider booking the Boboli Gardens, Pitti Palace, and Palatine Gallery tour in Florence.
+Explore deeply with the Boboli Gardens, Pitti Palace, and Palatine Gallery tour in Florence.
 You can also secure a reserved entry ticket to Boboli Gardens in Florence to skip the line and wander at your own pace.

 Parco delle Cascine, Florence’s largest public park, is perfect for jogging, picnicking, or simply stretching your legs.
-It’s also a great place to join bike tours or enjoy one of the more relaxed walking tours in Florence, especially if you’re looking to explore outside the city center.
+It’s also a great place to explore during bike tours in Florence.
+You could also enjoy one of the more relaxed walking tours in Florence, especially if you’re looking to venture outside the city center.

-Shop at Mercato Centrale and the Leather Markets in September
+Shop at Local Markets in Florence in September

 September is a great time to explore Florence’s markets, when cooler weather makes it easier to browse, sample, and shop without the intensity of midsummer heat.